 “Charismatic” is derived from the New Testament Greek term charisma, translated “gift.”
 Charismatic theology holds to a belief in a spiritual experience subsequent to salvation commonly known as the baptism of the Holy Spirit.
 This experience is usually accompanied by speaking in other tongues, or glossolalia, a term derived from the New Testament Greek word that is translated “tongue.”

 I am not saying God does not demonstrate his power in this age or that the Holy Spirit does not work AT ALL in the church today.
+I don’t accept the notion that the supernatural moves of God stopped with the first century church.
 Nor am I saying that ALL revelations, prophecies, visions or speaking in tongues is of the devil.
-What I am saying is that some signs, miracles, healings, etc. are not of God and some speaking in tongues is not “necessarily” spirit led.
+What I am saying is that SOME signs, miracles, healings, etc. are not of God and SOME speaking in tongues is not “necessarily” spirit led.

 The Charismatic Movement claims that visible and audible signs and wonders are the unifying force of true Christians.
 One of the aims of the Charismatic Movement is to unite various Protestant movements with Catholics under the banner of signs and wonders.
 The movement unites with some Charismatic Catholics who continue to practice idol worship.